fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

     return keys
 ```

-Next, we will define our `get_tweet` method which will create the text.
+Next, we will define our `get_tweet` method, which will create the text.
 To do this, we will calculate the days until the next year and then customize the text based on the number of days.

 ```
 :::python